yukuai0011/usyd-libcal-auto-booking/README.md

 ## How to use

-prepear the seats you want to book as the following format:
+prepear the seats you want to book as a json file in the following format:

 ```json
 {